-New Issue 3 - When the Board was first established, there was national minimum education standards required by all occupational therapy education programs relating to the areas of swallowing, assessment, evaluation, or intervention, the use of physical agent modalities, or hand therapy.
-Thus, these practice areas were identified as 'advanced practice' since the practice areas were considered beyond the skills of a new graduate, and additional requirements were established.
-In order to provide services in any of these areas, an occupational therapist must first complete additional specified post-professional education and training to demonstrate competence to the Board.
+New Issue 3 - When the Board was first established, due to the fact that not all occupational therapy education programs included minimum national education standards relating to swallowing, assessment, evaluation, or intervention, the use of physical agent modalities, or hand therapy, in order to provide services in this area, all occupational therapists must demonstrate competence to the Board in theses areas before they may then provide services in one of thse

 Now that all entry-level occupational therapy degree programs across the nation are required to include minimum educational standards in the occupational therapy curriculum to include education in the areas of swallowing, Swallowing Assessment, Evaluation, or Intervention, the use of physical agent modalities, and sufficient, all new graduates will acquire education in these areas.
-Therefore, after a certain date (date to be determined), new graduates should not have to meet the advanced practice requirements or demonstrate competence to the Board before providing services in these areas.
+Therefore, after XXXX <insert date here> the new graduates should not have to meet the advanced practice requirements and demonstrate competence to the Board before providing services in these areas.